pacarbino/holiday_assessment_files/README.md

 # holiday_assessment_files
 Repository for my Python Holiday App assessment.

+The final program is in the 'holiday_program_final' file.

 Main file right now is "function_progress", where I'm adding code as it seemingly works.
 It's not entirely finalized, but it is the most up to date version of the program.

-"holiday_startercode" is the beginning file used to import and populate the innerHolidays list in the program.
+"holidays.txt" is the beginning file used to import and populate the innerHolidays list in the program.

-"holidays" is the file that the json writer function writes the innerHolidays list to when called.
-I currently have  .txt as well as a .json version being made.
+"mainHolidayList" is the json file that the web scraper function writes the innerHolidays list to when called.

 "holiday_startercode_unaltered" is the pseudocode used to plan out the program.